-Lauren is a Managing Associate in the Finance and Projects Division, who focuses her practice on asset-based lending, banking and debt finance matters.
+Lauren is a Legal Director in the Finance and Projects Division, who focuses her practice on asset-based lending, banking and debt finance matters.
 Her wealth of experience includes the provision of advice on all aspects of cross-border and domestic transactions to lenders, agents leading syndications and corporate borrowers.
 In addition to the provision of advice at the start of a transaction, Lauren often undertakes ongoing portfolio work and has experience of guiding all parties through the process of terminating a transaction, both through re-financings and restructurings.

 - Acting for a leading independent lender in providing finance to fund the creation of a new £100,000,000 revenue group created by the three-way merger of three technology sector manpower businesses.
 This was provided through a mixture of receivables financing and traditional cash flow loans.